real-limoges/solid-spork/README.md

 I have a Dockerfile and docker-compose.yml to get anyone started!

+Some lingo for me (because everyone is different):
+- Domain: pure functions and immutable objects
+- Services: functions that interact with the database and insights
+- Insights: monadic code that performs ML

 More to come!

 # Structure

-## lib

-This is where shared functionality lives.
-It is separated here to be much more abstract than the general codebase.
-Things like generalized structures to hold a machine learning model, or a common way to export data.

-## src

-This is where all the business code lives.

 ### api/

 This is where the HTTP API lives.
 Add routes in the handlers.rs file, and hook them up in the router.rs file.
+DTOs are also defined here.

+### common/

+Common code shared between all the various modules.
+Separated out by whether they incure side effects or not.

 ### database/